 Court Records are public records.
 These records include a court case file containing a court docket and any of the documents filed in your case.
 You can access court records on their website, or at the Henry County Clerk of Court office where the case was filed.

 Each state keeps a record of their state citizen’s criminal history.
 These online databases are linked together and you can track criminal backgrounds from another state.
-Go to the Henry County Courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that it was in a totally different state, you may have to pay for a more complete search.
+Go to the Henry County Courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that it was in a totally different state, you may have to pay for a more complete search.

 When you look up someone’s criminal record you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes:

 - Drug Possession of Drug Trafficking.